H-Len/track-selecter/README.md

 ## Known Bugs

-_{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_
+_No known bugs at this time_

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_If you run into any bugs in this code, or have a suggestion to make this program more helpful, please let me know._

 ## Technologies Used

-_{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}_
+_The languages used to create this app are HTML, CSS, JavaScript, and jQuery_

 ### License

-*{Determine the license under which this application can be used.
-See below for more details on licensing.}*
+*Open Source Licensing for this app.*

 Copyright (c) 2019 **_Hannah_**